Practical 3 Code Solution

 distances = []

-# loop through each water source
+# loop through each population point

 for id, house in pop_points.iterrows():